1101-datascience/finalproject-finalproject_group7/README.md

 ### Code
 * Which method do you use?
-    * Robust regression
+   * Linear regression
    * Decision tree regression
    * Random forest regression
    * SVM
    * XGBtree

 * What is a null model for comparison?
-	* Guess the average salary
+	* Guess the median salary

 * How do your perform evaluation?
 	* Cross-validation